5 Questions a Sales Manager Can Ask to Create a Culture of Trust

 To create a culture of trust and appreciation within your agency or team, it is essential to provide job enrichment and motivation for each producer while, at the same time, not micro-managing them.
 It’s the delicate balance between encouragement and being over-controlling that stimulates peak producer performance.

 The key to building this trust is to actively listen to each producer to help him or her achieve their goals.
-Harvard Business Review, July-August 2012, states that “a few progressive companies have been able to coax better performance from their teams by treating their sales force like a portfolio of investments that require different levels and kinds of attention.”
+A Harvard Business Review article states that “a few progressive companies have been able to coax better performance from their teams by treating their sales force like a portfolio of investments that require different levels and kinds of attention.”

 Schedule a meeting with each producer.